Oxford Test of English | |

 Speaking | 1 | Interview: Eight spoken questions on everyday topics | |

-3 | Talk: A 60-second talk on a topic or issue | ||
+3 | Talk: Short talk on an issue or scenario | ||

-4 | Follow-up questions: Six questions related to the topic of the Part 3 talk | ||
+4 | Follow-up questions: Six follow-up questions on the theme of the talk | ||

-Listening | 1 | Five discrete short monologues/dialogues with picture options, each with one question | |
+Listening | 1 | Five short monologues/ dialogues with picture options | |

-2 | A longer monologue with a note-completion task | ||
+2 | A longer dialogue with five questions focusing on identifying opinion | ||

 3 | A longer dialogue with a task focusing on identifying opinions | ||

-4 | Five discrete short monologues/dialogues with picture options, each with one question | ||
+4 | Five short monologues/dialogues with multiple-choice questions | ||

 Reading | 1 | Six short texts each with one question | |

-3 | Replacing six extracted sentences into a text | ||
+3 | A longer text with six extracted sentences questions | ||

-4 | A text with four questions | ||
+4 | A longer text with four questions | ||

-Writing | 1 | Email: Writing an email based on a three prompts | |
+Writing | 1 | Email: Writing an email in response to an input email | |

-2 | Essay OR magazine article: Writing an essay on a relevant topic OR writing a magazine article, which may be a review |
+2 | Essay OR magazine article: Writing an essay or a magazine article/review |

 The Listening and Reading modules of the Oxford Test of English use computer-adaptive testing (CATs).
 Computer adaptive tests can be more efficient[11] and provide more precise measurement[12] than traditional tests.
 The adaptive test works by selecting each successive question from a large bank of questions, based on the test taker's response to the previous question.
 The gains in efficiency make for shorter tests, and there is evidence that this may reduce the amount of stress a test taker feels during the test, though some research has suggested that there is no relation between CATs and test anxiety[13] or that CATs may introduce other causes of stress[14]

 The Speaking and Writing modules are marked by trained assessors.
 Test taker's responses are divided into 'scripts' for marking.For the Writing module, Script 1 (the Part 1 email response) is marked by one assessor, and Script 2 (the Part 2 essay or magazine/article response) is marked by another assessor, each marking on four criteria: Task fulfillment, Organization, Grammar, and Lexis.
-The marks from the two assessors are combined and converted into a standardized score.For the Speaking module, responses to Part 1 and 2 are sent to one assessor, and Parts 3 and 4 to a separate assessor, each marking on four criteria: Task fulfillment, Pronunciation and fluency, Grammar, and Lexis.
+The marks from the two assessors are combined and converted into a standardized score.For the Speaking module, responses to Part 1 and 2 are sent to one assessor, and Parts 3 and 4 to a different assessor, each marking on four criteria: Task fulfillment, Pronunciation and fluency, Grammar, and Lexis.
 The marks from the two assessors are combined and converted into a standardized score.

-Marking quality by assessors is manage through a system of training and certification prior to marking, and the use of 'seeds', pre-calibrated scripts which the assessor must mark within tolerance.[15]
+Marking quality by assessors is managed through a system of training and certification prior to marking, and the use of 'seeds', pre-calibrated scripts which the assessor must mark within tolerance.[15]
 Marking out of tolerance leads to the assessor being re-standardized, retrained or suspended from marking.

-B2.2 | 126-140 | |
+141–170 | C1 | |

-B2.1 | 111-125 | |
+111–140 | B2 | B2 |

-B1.2 | 96-110 | |
+81–110 | B1 | Below B2 |

-B1.1 | 81-95 | |
+51–80 | A2 | |

-A2.2 | 66-80 | |
+21–50 | Below A2 | |

 A2.1 | 51-65 |